 Overall, bonus payments can generate a 40% aggregate tax expense.

-In addition to lost financial value, year-end bonuses aren’t necessarily an effective long-term retention tool – even if incentives are structured with delayed payouts.
-While bonuses provide value to employees, this sort of compensation is table stakes in many industries.
-Supplemental pay programs won’t necessarily yield outsized benefits for a company, but the absence of holiday or performance awards could be a competitive disadvantage.
+In addition to tax implications, employee bonus aren’t necessarily an effective long-term retention tool – even if incentives are structured with delayed payouts.
+While an annual bonus can be a valuable component of a workers compensation package, this sort of lump sum payment is table stakes in many industries.
+Supplemental pay programs won’t necessarily yield outsized business goals, but the absence of holiday or performance bonuses could be a competitive disadvantage.

-COVID-19 has forced a radical rethinking of corporate benefits overall.
-In an era where the decentralized office is commonplace and work-life balance is an increasingly sought-after quality, there’s room to augment bonus payment strategies.
+The coronavirus pandemic forced a radical rethinking of corporate benefits overall.
+In an era where the decentralized office is commonplace and work-life balance is an increasingly sought-after quality, there’s room to augment year-end bonus pay strategies.

-That doesn’t mean eliminating cash payouts altogether, but add-on incentives, like additional paid time-off and educational enrichment grants, may offer value for both the company and employees.
+That doesn’t mean eliminating cash-based, employee bonuses altogether, but add-on incentives, like additional paid time-off and educational enrichment grants, may offer value for both the company and employees.

 Defined contribution plans can’t be used selectively, but 401(k) match eligibility can be aligned with annual working hours or employment on a certain calendar date.
-A richer year-end retirement bonus, one that’s already tied to a vesting period, could dovetail with a cash bonus.
+A richer, annualized retirement bonus, one that’s already tied to a vesting period, could dovetail with a cash bonus.

 Companies do not owe taxes on the match and may claim the contribution as a corporate expense.
 Employees gain the benefit in a tax-deferred account.
-From a tax-efficiency standpoint, it outperforms the cash bonus.
+From a tax-efficiency standpoint, it outperforms a conventional bonus structure.

-Stock allocations follow a fixed formula that’s proportional to an employee’s salary.
+Stock allocations follow a non-discretionary formula that’s proportional to an employee’s total compensation (W-2).
 So, unlike cash bonuses, employers can’t pick and choose who gets stock and how much they receive.
 Allocations occur over a multi-year period (often 10 years or longer) and employees must meet plan-defined vesting requirements.